THOTHSM/Movie-RecommendationSystem/README.md

+## Movie_recommendation System

-Creating a Recommender System to show personalized movie recommendations based on ratings given by a user and other users similar to them in order to improve user experience.
+# Creating a Recommender System to show personalized movie recommendations based on ratings given by a user and other users similar to them in order to improve user experience.

-Summary of Movie Recommendation System
+# Summary of Movie Recommendation System

 1. **Loading and Preprocessing Movie Data:**
    - The **movies** dataset was loaded, and the **genres** column was split into individual genres for each movie.